IlariaBrun/SpatialModelForBiodiversityOffsetting/README.md

 -an urbanization consists in changing the land use of a plot of land to urban one -compensations consists in changing the LU of one or more plot of lands

-Directories:
-COMMUNES : directory containing original raster files, the matrix files (saved as numpy arrays), crops shapes etc... communes also contains CROPSBYLU (crops classified by main LU) and CROPSBYSIZE (same size, same or different shape)
-RESULTS: directory where qll

 PRELIMINARY PROGRAMS
 -get_id: given the matrix of LU and the crops, creates a matrix with crops ID
--class_crops:
-class crops of a given town according to heir main LU (>85%) select crops of the same size and same or different shape
--crop_functions: functions for the crop classification
+-crop_functions: functions for the classification of plots of land
--readcroplist: for a given array of crops, it prints some info

 MAIN PROGRAMS
--Main: main file contqining the genetic algorithm to define a compensation
+-main: main file contqining the genetic algorithm to define a compensation
 -simulate_landscapeOPT: contains urbanization and compensation functions
 -MetricFunctions: computes the indexes
 -evaluateOPT: all the functions to compute de DELTAs of the lanscape metrics indexes
 	and the fitness functions related to the different policies